-Gazala 1942 is a small game, originally part of a series of “quick-play games” that came in a small box, could be played quickly (thus the innovative marketing at work in that series title), and sold for a very low price.
+Gazala 1942 is a small game, originally part of a series of “quick-play games” that came in a small box, could be played quickly, and sold for a very low price.
 That last was made possible by cheap Chinese printing: we made a gazillion of them, and we sold a lot of them.
-But we still have some, and have slashed the price in an effort to get them out of storage and onto game tables.
-Because they really do belong there.
+Now we’re selling off the last of them; after Tuesday 4 September the game will be permanently out of print.

 Gazala 1942 strained the physical parameters of the “quick-play games” with its map.
 Instead of the 22x17-inch standard we wished (so that it could fit into the little box without too many folds), it’s what was then our full size, 22x34 inches.
 The printer managed to come through for us on this occasion and put it on heavier paper than usual, so that the extra fold wouldn’t split the paper.